Endiyur

 Endiyur is a village panchayat located in Tindivanam, in the Villupuram district of Tamil-Nadu, India.
-The pin code of Endiyur is 604 001 and the telephone STD code is 04147.
 The native language of the village is Tamil.
 The village is connected to nearby places through SH-134.
 The nearest railway station is Tindivanam which is 5 km from the village.
 Puducherry is 32.8 km from Endiyur.
-The village has a grand Draupadi Amman temple in the center of the village and the villagers celebrate 7 to 10 days of temple festival in the month of May or June (Tamil month: Panguni) every year including theemidhi thiruvizha (Fire Stamping).
+The village has a Draupadi Amman temple.

 Location

 Endiyur village is located in Tindivanam Taluk, Villupuram District of Tamil-Nadu State, India.